I have been doing back to school season for over a decade now, and I can tell you with full confidence that the first three weeks are the hardest.

 Easy Chicken Noodle Soup.

-The 30-minute chicken noodle soup that is exactly what you want on the first cool school night of fall.
+The 30 minute chicken noodle soup that is exactly what you want on the first cool school night of fall.
 Thick egg noodles, tender chicken, rich broth, a few vegetables, done before homework is finished.

 I serve this with a sleeve of crackers and call it dinner.
 Nobody is mad about that.
-Carol would say a bowl of chicken soup fixes most things, and back-to-school week is one of them.

 Dinner 02